ShobhitCoder/GreedyNewsApp/README.md

 #####   Key Difference between LiveData & Kotlin Flow
 > LiveData is used to observe data without having any hazel to handle lifecycle problems.Whereas Kotlin flow is used for continuous data integration and it also simplified the asynchronous programming.Take Room Library as an example.
 First, it used LiveData to transmit data from the database to UI.
 It solved most of the existing problems.
 But when there are any future changes in the database, LiveData is helpless in this situation.
 After a while, the room used Kotlin flow to solve this problem.
 With Flow as return-type, room created a new possibility of seamless data integration across the app between database and UI without writing any extra code.

-For more details [this medium article](https://medium.com/android-dev-hacks/exploring-livedata-and-kotlin-flow-7c8d8e706324  "this medium article") can be visited.

 ***Take away,*** as it is recommended to keep flow in the repository level, and make the LiveData a bridge between the UI and the repository, in this app Flow will be used for interactions with Room; and LiveData (which is lifecycle aware) will be used inside ViewModel and UI related components for observing data changes.